eigerco/polka-storage/docs/glossary.md

   who don't want to run a validator node to still participate in the network's security and earn rewards.

 Our parachain will use staking to back up the [collators](#collator) in a similar way as "Nominators" do.
+In this regard, the role of "Nominators" will fall to [Storage Providers](#storage-provider), while the role of " Validators" will be assigned to [Collators](#collator) accordingly.

 ### Storage Provider